Chisw/gagu/gagu-website/src/pages/docs/development/dev-and-build.md

 # Dev & Build

-All the codes of GAGU are in the same [repository](https://github.com/Chisw/gagu), which consists of three parts and is scattered under three directories.
+All the codes of GAGU are in the same [repository](https://github.com/Chisw/gagu), which consists of three parts:

 ```
 gagu